Python 101 - Flow Control in Python Code

 - Using

-loops to iterate through items in a collection - The structure and syntax of
+forloops to iterate through items in a collection - The structure and syntax of

-loops:- The use of
+forloops:- The use of

-and indentation to define the code blocks to repeat
+:and indentation to define the code blocks to repeat

 - The use of